dionyziz/arbitrum/docs/sol_contract_docs/md_docs/arb-bridge-peripherals/tokenbridge/ethereum/gateway/L1ArbitrumExtendedGateway.md

 Allows a user to redirect their right to claim a withdrawal to another address.

-This method also allows you to make an arbitrary call after the transfer, similar to ERC677.
+This method also allows you to make an arbitrary call after the transfer.
-This does not change the original data that will be triggered with the withdrawal's external call.
-The exit receiver is the one to
+This does not validate if the exit was already triggered.
+It is assumed the `_exitNum` is validated off-chain to ensure this was not yet triggered.

 - `_exitNum`: Sequentially increasing exit counter determined by the L2 bridge